Trump University: Settlement

 On November 18, 2016, it was reported that Trump had agreed to pay $25 million to settle the two class actions and the New York suit.
-The settlement was reached 10 days before the San Diego class action was scheduled to go to trial. $21 million will go to the participants in the class actions, $3 million will go to New Yorkers not covered by the class actions, and a penalty of up to $1 million will be assessed by the state of New York for running an unlicensed university.
-The plaintiffs' attorneys agreed to forgo their fees and work pro bono as to maximize the amount that would go to the approximately 7,000 former Trump University students involved in the case.
-The settlement also specified that Trump, who had previously vowed he would never settle, did not admit to any wrongdoing.
+The settlement was reached 10 days before the San Diego class action was scheduled to go to trial. $21 million went to the participants in the class actions, $3 million to New Yorkers not covered by the class actions, and a penalty of up to $1 million will be assessed by the state of New York for running an unlicensed university.
+The plaintiffs' attorneys agreed to forgo their fees and work pro bono to maximize the amount that will go to the approximately 7,000 former Trump University students involved in the case.
+The settlement also specified that Trump, who had previously said he would never settle, did not admit any wrongdoing.
 The settlement was brokered by U.S. district judge Jeffrey T. Miller, who offered his services to the parties on November 10 at Curiel's request.
 Curiel approved the settlement on March 31, 2017.

-New York Attorney General Eric Schneiderman said the settlement and payment by Trump, "is a stunning reversal by Donald Trump and a major victory for the over 6,000 victims of his fraudulent university."
+Schneiderman said the settlement and payment by Trump "is a stunning reversal by Donald Trump and a major victory for the over 6,000 victims of his fraudulent university".
 Trump himself said he settled "for a small fraction of the potential award" because he was too busy as president-elect to take it to trial.
 He added: "The ONLY bad thing about winning the Presidency is that I did not have the time to go through a long but winning trial on Trump U. Too bad!"

-Final payment of the settlement was put on hold, because one member of the class opted out of the settlement to pursue an individual claim.
-A district court and an appeals court rejected that individual's claim, and Curiel finalized the settlement in April 2018.
+Final payment of the settlement was put on hold because one member of the class opted out of the settlement to pursue an individual claim.
+A district court and an appeals court rejected that person's claim, and Curiel finalized the settlement in April 2018.
 Former students can now get a refund of up to 90% of the money they spent on courses.

-The settlement was not paid by Trump but by his Las Vegas hotel business partner, billionaire Phil Ruffin.
-In February 2019, during a meeting of the US House Committee on Oversight and Reform, Congresswoman Jackie Speier suggested "a Kansan", later revealed to be Ruffin, had paid $25 million to satisfy Trump's liability in the Trump University judgement.
+The settlement was paid not by Trump but by his Las Vegas hotel business partner, billionaire Phil Ruffin.
+In February 2019, during a meeting of the U.S. House Committee on Oversight and Reform, Representative Jackie Speier suggested "a Kansan", later revealed to be Ruffin, had paid $25 million to satisfy Trump's liability in the Trump University judgment.
 Ruffin admitted to paying Trump $28 million in 2018, but claimed it was for "back-fees" related to Trump International Hotel Las Vegas and unrelated to the Trump University case.